Civilian Response to Active Shooter Events (CRASE) Trainings

 Both training formats are FREE.

-If your group size is less than 15, we request that participants attend training provided at the Madison Police Department Training Center.
-MPD personnel provide this training as a collateral assignment; as a result, the number of trainings we are able to provide is limited.
-You can register for this training using the link(s) below:
+If your group size is less than 15, we request that participants attend training provided at the Madison Police Department (MPD) Training Center.
+MPD personnel provide this training as a collateral assignment; as a result, the number of trainings we can provide is limited.
+You can sign-up for this training through EventBrite.
+Upcoming dates are listed below.